Bourbon Bacon Jam. Those three words together are going to make you swoon. Don’t say I didn’t warn you.

 Instructions

-- To begin, cut your bacon into 1 inch pieces.
+- To begin, cut your beef bacon into 1 inch pieces.

 - Cook the bacon in a large skillet over medium heat until it is golden and slightly crispy.
 You can do this in two batches if you need to.